Martyn Cross (b. 1975, Yate, UK) holds a BA in Fine Art from Bath Spa University. He lives and works in Bristol, UK.

 These worlds pour out of Cross, initially making drawings in sketchbooks, oil pastels and large charcoal works, he explores limitless possibilities for paintings.
 Paintings are made in contemplative layers; the pigments remain vibrant – his application and exquisite use of colour creates works that hum.
 Sanding and scratching the surface, Cross strives to make paintings that have lived a life, the trace of their existence evident.
 Deliberately hard to place in history, there is a timelessness to Cross’s paintings, reminiscent of unearthed artifacts.

-Cross has exhibited work at many galleries, nationally and internationally, including Hales London, UK; Marianne Boesky, New York, NY, USA; Ratio 3, Los Angeles, CA, USA; OSHSH Projects, London, UK; Modern Art, London, UK; Oceans Apart, Manchester, UK; Bath Spa University, UK; Spike Island, Bristol, UK; LIMBO, Margate, UK; Stroud Museum, UK; Kettles Yard, Cambridge, UK, among others.
-Cross' work is in the collections of the Institute of Contemporary Art, Miami, USA and NN Contemporary Art, Northampton, UK.
-Cross is shortlisted for the John Moore Painting Prize 2023.
+Cross has exhibited work at many galleries, nationally and internationally, including Hales London, UK; Marianne Boesky, New York, NY, USA; Ratio 3, Los Angeles, CA, USA; OSHSH Projects, London, UK; Flatland Projects, Bexhill-On-Sea, UK; Modern Art, London, UK; Oceans Apart, Manchester, UK; Bath Spa University, UK; Spike Island, Bristol, UK; LIMBO, Margate, UK; Stroud Museum, UK; Kettles Yard, Cambridge, UK, among others.
+Cross' work is in the collections of the Arts Council Collection, London, UK; Institute of Contemporary Art, Miami, USA and NN Contemporary Art, Northampton, UK.
+Cross was shortlisted for the John Moore Painting Prize 2023.

 [1] Martyn Cross, phone conversation, September 2022